pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 The code below creates a `pd.DataFrame` with the first 15 publications in the JOSS sample `data.json` file.
 This is the first of 3 files you must process in your workflow.

-Your first task is to process and format the `published_date `column in the data to make it a `pandas.datetime` object.
+Your first task is to process and format the `published_date` column in the data to make it a `pandas.datetime` object.
 Having a date in a `datetime` format will allow you to do time-related analysis on your data, such as counting publications by month and year!
-The expected CrossRef published date should is below:
+The expected CrossRef published date should be:

 ```json
 "published": {